IsabellaRammala/uhf_scheduler/README.md

 # Scheduler Software for the MPIfR MeerKAT S-BAND Survey

-This is a simple scheduler software for the MPIfR MeerKAT S-BAND Survey which is built to be compatible with the custom requirements of the S-BAND survey.
+This is a simple scheduler software for the MPIfR MeerKAT S-BAND Survey.

 1. Observations start with a flux calibrator, followed by a polarisation calibrator.
 2. This is followed by a cycle of target and phase calibrator visits.
-How many targets observed before a phase calibrator is scheduled is a tunable parameter in the configuration file.
+How many targets observed before a phase calibrator is scheduled is a tunable parameter (PHASE_CALIBRATOR_CYCLE_LENGTH) in the configuration file.
 3. We end the observation with another visit of the polarisation and flux calibrator.
 4. Targets are scheduled with the constraint that their elevation at MeerKAT needs to be between 20 - 50 deg.
 5. Calibrators are scheduled with the constraint that their elevation at MeerKAT needs to be between 20 - 90 deg.